-Important Things To Know About Houston Employers Insurance and Workers Comp!
+Important Facts About Houston Employers Insurance and Texas Workers Comp

-Will Texas insurance pay for your employee injuries?
+Will Texas workers comp insurance pay for your employee injuries?

 Do you realize that you pay $2 to $3 back to Houston business insurance company for every dollar they pay out for your employee injuries?
 Each claim results in the most expensive financing contract you have in your business.

 Do you feel like you pay outrageous premiums?
 Then you have to pay for almost all of your claims.
 Stop over paying for workers comp insurance.
 Request multiple business insurance quotes from Insurance Over Texas.

 What are you responsible to pay for under a Texas employers insurance or workers comp policy?

 - Your responsible to pay for employee injuries through lost dividends and return of premium.

 - Increased costs because your Experience Modification sky-rockets.